 The waiting list will be updated as needed to ensure that all applicant information is current.
 When GHA decides to update the Housing Choice Voucher waiting list, it will notify the applicants on the waiting list requesting updated information.
-The intent of the notification is also to determine whether the applicant is still interested in the Housing Choice Voucher Program.
+The intent of the notification is

-The family's response must be in writing and may be delivered in person, by mail, or by email.
+The family's response must be in writing and may be delivered in the manner prescribed by the GHA.
 Responses should be postmarked or received by the GHA not later than the specified date provided in GHA's letter.
 If the family fails to respond within the required time period, or the letter is returned by the post office as undeliverable with no forwarding address, the family will be removed from the waiting list without further notice.